chrhein/hercules/src/markdown-pages/About.md

 Hello 👋

-I'm Christian, a visualization student who's passionate about programming, working on hobby projects, and learning new technologies.
+My name is Christian Hein.
+I'm a visualization student who's passionate about programming, working on hobby projects, and learning new technologies.